Put Knowledge into Practice and Explore Authentic Leadership with HR Professionals

 Our academic speaker, Dr Laura Gerard from Edinburgh Napier University highlighted a deep understanding of the theoretical underpinnings and empirical research surrounding authentic and sustainable leadership to delve into leaders’ behaviours, the associated impacts, and outcomes associated with authentic and sustainable leadership.
 Having undertaken empirical research (Gerard, 2020; Gerard et al., 2017) exploring leaders’ perspectives on the prospects and challenges of sustainable leadership, how leaders develop and the culture they enable and exist within is a central facet of adopting a sustainable mindset.
 Consequently, key points of Laura’s talk included:

 • Exploring leadership in 2024 highlights the need to be agile, flexible, and adopt a responsible business mindset.
-The role of leaders is to have positive impacts and arguably centers around the enhancement and development of those they support and also themselves.
+The role of leaders is to have positive impacts and arguably centres around the enhancement and development of those they support and themselves.

 • Ultimately, authentic, ethical, and sustainable approaches in leadership are no longer just nice to have but are a necessity due to the impacts they have on stakeholders and building effective relationships.